-- With the exception of plant cells, the plasma membranes of most eukaryotic organisms allow the segregation of the internal and outside cellular environment.
+- With the exception of plant cells, the eukaryotic cell membrane allows the segregation of the internal and outside cellular environment.

 As seen from above, the plasma membrane can become highly diverse within living organisms.
 After all, it is the components of the “mosaic” that helps the plasma membrane.
 If they didn’t, our cells will merely become unrelated entities rather than the organisms that we are.
 What do you think?

 - – “Structure of the plasma membrane (article) |